-Let’s say you’ve filed your FAFSA, received your financial aid package, and are enjoying the semester.
-Then you’re notified that your financial aid’s been suspended.
-You’re probably wondering why you lost your eligibility—and how you can get it back.
+Let’s say you’ve filed your FAFSA®, received your financial aid offer, and are enjoying the semester.
+Then, you’re notified that your financial aid has been taken away.
+You’re probably wondering why you lost it—and how you can get it back.

 Here’s what you should know about financial aid eligibility:

 Why financial aid offers may be revoked or lost